cioos-atlantic/ocean-data-workshop/README.md

 # Ocean Data Workshop

-This repository contains the documentation and sample data and metadata for the workshop being run as part of OCEANS 23.
+This repository contains the documentation and sample data and metadata for the CIOOS Atlantic data management workshop.

 For information about the sample dataset, see the [Sample Data](SAMPLE_DATA.md).